On the Dominance of Truth-Telling in Gradual Mechanisms: Introduction

 The administrator privately sends an information-gathering form and a personalized message to each active agent at each stage.
 The form contains a list of disjoint categories of the agent's possible private types, refining her previous report.
 The message conveys some information about the categories selected by other agents in their prior forms, based on which the agent checks her current form.
 The administrator keeps sending these forms and messages until she collects enough information to determine a social outcome. \end{quote}

-From the above description, we can see that a gradual mechanism arises from any information revelation procedure where (i) the truth-telling option is available and unique at any decision node, provided an agent has been truthful up to that point, and (ii) agents cannot provide contradictory information about themselves, even after deviating from truth-telling.
+The above description reveals that a gradual mechanism arises from any information revelation procedure where (i) the truth-telling option is available and unique at any decision node, provided an agent has been truthful up to that point, and (ii) agents cannot provide contradictory information about themselves, even after deviating from truth-telling.
 Both restrictions are natural for an information revelation procedure to implement a social choice function.
-Further discussions about our chosen domain of gradual mechanisms can be found in the concluding section.
-Next, we offer an outline of our results.
+Further discussion about our chosen domain can be found in the concluding section.

+The paper is structured as follows: Section \ref{secframe} introduces the mechanism design environment and the gradual mechanisms.
+Section \ref{secchara} presents our characterizations.
+Applications are presented in Section \ref{secapp}.
+Section \ref{seccon} concludes.
+Appendices collect omitted definitions and proofs.
+In the rest of the introduction, we provide an outline of our characterizations, a comparison with \cite{mackenzie2022}, a sketch of our applications, and a review of related literature.